 - The batter can also be refrigerated when stored in airtight containers.

-- To avoid the pancakes sticking each other when freezing, wrap them in individual zip lock covers.
+- To avoid the pancakes sticking to each other when freezing, wrap them in individual zip lock covers.

 To reheat.